kalisio/kdk/docs/api/README.md

 ## Hooks

-KDK modules provide a collection of [hooks](https://docs.feathersjs.com/api/hooks.html) to be used by plugins or [client applications](https://docs.feathersjs.com/api/client.html).
+KDK modules provide a collection of [hooks](https://docs.feathersjs.com/api/hooks.html) to be used by modules or [client applications](https://docs.feathersjs.com/api/client.html).
 They often rely on [Feathers common hooks](https://docs.feathersjs.com/api/hooks-common.html).

-> [Hooks](https://docs.feathersjs.com/api/hooks.html) are the main way to introduce business logic into applications and plugins so we recommend to understand them well first before reading this.
+> [Hooks](https://docs.feathersjs.com/api/hooks.html) are the main way to introduce business logic into applications and modules so we recommend to understand them well first before reading this.

 Each service can include a set of *internal* [hooks](https://docs.feathersjs.com/api/hooks.html), i.e. hooks required to make the service work.
 They are built-in with the service and cannot usually be removed.